nzoschke/mvi/_services/12-blob.md

 A Blob Store service provides a way to save arbitrary sized unstructured data in a HA fashion.

-We need a Blob Store to put and get data that could be very large like application secret data or build logs.

-A Blob Store is a stand-alone service.

 ```ascii
      https
   ┌────▽──────────────────────────────┐